JIMENEZ, UBALDO

 Plus, his slider is a swing-and-miss pitch, but only when he is ahead in the count.

-• Ubaldo grips the ball deep in his hand, allowing his extremely long fingers to maintain contact with the seams longer than most pitchers do.
+• 2011: Ubaldo grips the ball deep in his hand, allowing his extremely long fingers to maintain contact with the seams longer than most pitchers do.
 The result is a tighter, more violent spin on the ball—and exaggerated movement.
 He further generates velocity with an unorthodox delivery, one you would not teach any kid.

 Jimenez pulls his right arm back farther than any other pitcher in baseball, seeming to pause with his arm out-stretched before he windmills it forward.
 He gets tremenous speed on his arm action.
 It is like a slingshot.

-Like his hero, Pedro Martinez, Ubaldo has long spindly fingers that are like #2 pencils, which get him incredible late action on his pitches
+Like his hero, Pedro Martinez, Ubaldo has long spindly fingers that are like #2 pencils, which get him incredible late action on his pitches.

-.
+Watch Jimenez after he gets the ball back after an out and it's been thrown around the infield.
 He takes the throw on the back of the mound.
 As he steps up toward the rubber, he fixes his hat with his right hand.
 He keeps the ball in his hand and fixes his cap with his thumb and index finger.
 The ball is just sitting there in his hand, and it looks like a Titleist Pro VL.
-That is how big his hands are.

-• As of the start of the 2010 season, Jimenez had a career major league recxord of 31-28 with a 3.80 ERA, having allowed only 35 home runs and 440 hits in 506 innings.
+• As of the start of the 2018 season, Jimenez has a career record of 114-117 with 4.34 ERA, having allowed 186 home runs and 1,757 hits in 1,870 innings.

 • Ubaldo does not do a good job of holding runners.
 He is easy to steal a base on.